openshift-cs/rosaworkshop/rosa-workshop/rosa/7-managing_nodes.md

 	For example:

-    `rosa create machinepool --cluster=my-cluster --name=db-nodes-large-mp --replicas=2 --labels='app=db','tier=backend' --instance-type=m5.2xlarge`
+    `rosa create machinepool --cluster=my-rosa-cluster --name=db-nodes-large-mp --replicas=2 --labels='app=db','tier=backend' --instance-type=m5.2xlarge`

-1. If you’d like to see all the [instance types available](https://www.openshift.com/products/dedicated/service-definition#compute-types), or to make the decisions step-by-step, then use the `--interactive` flag
+1. If you’d like to see all the [instance types available](https://www.openshift.com/products/dedicated/service-definition#compute-types), or to make the decisions step-by-step, then use the `--interactive` flag:

     `rosa create machinepool -c <cluster-name> --interactive`